pedroarraes/jboss-cluster-postgresql-driver/README.md

-# Install Postgresql drivers using ansible
+# Install Postgresql drivers on JBoss EAP cluster using ansible
 This Ansible script is designed to efficiently download and install both XA and non-XA PostgreSQL drivers on a JBoss EAP cluster.

 ## Requeriments